tldr-pages/tldr/pages/linux/autopkgtest.md

 `autopkgtest -- null`

-- Only run the given test:
+- Run a specific test for the package in the current directory:

 `autopkgtest --test-name={{test}} -- null`